-Results from cross-sectional gender and cultural safety audit auditcan be extremely surprising – and often shocking.
-Importantly, they enable targeted initiatives to be deployed to address workplace safety.
+Results from cross-sectional gender and cultural safety audits can be extremely surprising – and often shocking.
+Importantly, audits which ask the right questions, enable targeted initiatives to be deployed to address workplace safety.
 For instance, it might demonstrate that the culturally diverse women in your organisation are more likely to experience sexual harassment or discrimination.

 Let’s do the work, undertake a safety risk assessment, start to collate important data and make a commitment to ongoing reporting.
-This is the only way we can get a clear view of the realities of sexual harassment in our organisation.
+It is important that organisations are undertaking audits that ask the right questions.
+These steps will contribute to our meeting our positive duty obligations and assist us to get a clear view of the realities of sexual harassment in our organisation.

 Let’s include the HR team in this work and have them report back, but this doesn’t sit on HR’s shoulders alone.